kcvavra/GelFiltration/README.md

 > be located <a href="https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=gel%20filtration%20chromatography">
 > with a Google search </a>.

-This script, located at GFC.R, does the following:
+This script, located at *GFC.R*, does the following:
 * Import the raw data exported from the chromatography system (in CSV format)
 * Calculate the peak maxima for the calibration data
 * Find a correlation between the molecular weight of to the observed maximum for each protein